 The vessels have dual-fuel machinery that uses LNG (liquefied natural gas) or LBG (liquefied biogas) as fuel, which means that they will be able to operate on completely fossil-free fuel.

 – We are very grateful to have such a good collaboration with customers as NEOT, which enables us to build these groundbreaking vessels.
-At the same time, we are very much looking forward to being the world’s first shore-connected tanker, says Tryggve Möller and the other owners Annika Kristensson, Rigmor Möller and John Sten in a press release.
+At the same time, we are very much looking forward to being the world’s first shore-connected tanker, says Tryggve Möller and the other owners Annika Kristensson, Rigmor Möller and John Sten.